 This is an overview of the recipe.
 The full instructions are below in the recipe card.

 - Mix in artichokes, cherry peppers, and wine.
-Bring to a boil, reduce wine by half.
+Bring to a boil, reduce the wine by half, about 5 more minutes.

-- Add chicken stock, herbs, browned sausage, and browned chicken thighs.
+- Add chicken stock, herbs, browned chicken thighs, and sausage.

 - Cover with the lid.
 Let simmer for 20 to 25 minutes to finish cooking the chicken and vegetables.